 Although we think it is normal for cats to vomit up furballs, there’s limited evidence to suggest that feral cats have this problem.
 Coughing up furballs is probably not as natural as we think it is, so we should prevent this from happening.

 If your cat vomits due to an allergy, the vomit is often milky or foamy in texture because the stomach lining is inflamed.
 In addition to white foam, you may also see undigested bits of food in its vomit.

 If your cat has an allergic reaction, you may see the following symptoms:

 - Intensive scratching and/or hair loss on the head or tail

 - Cat acne

-These symptoms can be caused by other things so it can be hard to diagnose food allergies.
-Indeed, there is no genuinely reliable diagnostic test for allergies, but there are ways you can manage them.
+Other things can cause these symptoms, so it can be hard to diagnose food allergies.
+There is no reliable diagnostic test for allergies, but there are ways you can manage them.

 Some common cat allergies include:

 Cats tend to be allergic/intolerant to specific proteins rather than grain, though some cats are affected by grains.
 If you think your cat might be allergic to something in its diet, there are things you can do to help:

 - Hydrolyzed Protein – Get a cat food that is made with hydrolyzed protein.
 This means that the protein has been broken down into small pieces making it digestible for most cats.